Solving Elliptic Optimal Control Problems via Neural Networks and Optimality System: Error analysis

-Now we bound the generalization error via offset Rademacher complexity, first introduced by Liang et al \cite{LiangRakhlin:2015} to prove sharp bounds for a two-step star estimator, and recently further developed in \cite{DuanJiao:2023fast} for a broad class of problem settings.
-It is a penalized version of Rademacher complexity which localizes $\mathcal{F}$ adaptively according to the magnitude of $f^2$. \begin{definition} Let $\mathcal{F}$ be a class of measurable functions from $\mathcal{X}$ to $\mathbb{R}$, $\mu_X$ a probability distribution of $X$ and $\mathbb{X}:=\{X_i\}_{i=1}^n$ i.i.d. samples draw from $\mu_X$.
+Note that the coercivity estimates in Lemmas \ref{lem:fund-est1} and \ref{lem:fund-est2} involve the population loss $\mathcal{L}$, whereas in practice we only minimize the empirical loss $\widehat{\mathcal{L}}$, which has a different global minimizer $(\widehat y,\widehat p)$ than that of $\mathcal{L}$.
+Moreover, due to the randomness of the sampling points $\mathbb{X}$ and $\mathbb{Y}$, the minimizer $(\widehat y,\widehat p)$ is random.
+The analysis of the quantity $\mathcal{L}(\widehat y,\widehat p)$ is commonly known as generalization error.
+One commonly used tool in statistical learning theory for analyzing generalization error is Rademacher complexity \cite{AnthonyBartlett:1999,BartlettMendelson:2002}, which measures the complexity of a collection of functions by the correlation between function values and the Rademacher random variable.
+In this work, we bound the generalization error via offset Rademacher complexity.
+This tool was first introduced by Liang et al \cite{LiangRakhlin:2015} to prove sharp bounds for a two-step star estimator, and recently further developed in \cite{DuanJiao:2023fast}.
+It is a penalized version of Rademacher complexity which localizes $\mathcal{F}$ adaptively according to the magnitude of $f^2$.
+This technique will allow us to derive sharper estimates on the statistical error. \begin{definition} Let $\mathcal{F}$ be a class of measurable functions from $\mathcal{X}$ to $\mathbb{R}$, $\mu_X$ a probability distribution of $X$ and $\mathbb{X}:=\{X_i\}_{i=1}^n$ i.i.d. samples draw from $\mu_X$.
 Let $\{\tau_i\}_{i=1}^n$ be i.i.d.
 Rademacher random variables, i.e., $\mathbb{P}(\tau_i=1)=\mathbb{P}(\tau_i=-1)=\frac12$.
 Then the empirical offset Rademacher complexity of $\mathcal{F}$ is defined as

 for some $\beta>0$, and the offset Rademacher complexity of $\mathcal{F}$ is defined by

 \end{definition}

 First, we give a fundamental estimate of the generalization error in terms of the approximation error and statistical error (using offset Rademacher complexity).
 We define two sets $\mathcal{G}_d$ and $\mathcal{G}_b$ of mappings from $X\in\Omega \mapsto \mathbb{R}$ and $Y\in \partial\Omega \mapsto \mathbb{R}$, respectively, by